patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 I'm re-reading Neil A. Fiore's _The Now Habit_ to once again tackle my issue with procrastination, which is still my biggest struggle concerning my professional life.
-While few would describe me as a chronic procrastinator—I handed in my Bachelor's thesis one week early, for example—there are a lot of things I do procrastinate.
-My internal process is usually messier than the output I produce, and only I know the struggle involved to achive those results.
+While few would describe me as a chronic procrastinator—I handed in my Bachelor's thesis one week early, and I even file my taxes on time—there are some important things I do procrastinate.
+My internal process is usually messier than the output I produce, and only I know the struggle involved for achieving the usual good results.

 Having read _The Now Habit_ before, I struggled to implement the protocols described therein.
 I had a hunch that one major issue, which probably not